arkency/posts/posts/2024-03-29-replace-aasm-with-rails-enum-today.md

 # Replace aasm with Rails Enum today

 There’s a great chance that your Rails app contains one of the gems providing so called state machine implementation.
-There’s event a greater chance that it will be [aasm](https://github.com/aasm/aasm) formerly known as `acts_as_state_machine`.
+There’s even a greater chance that it will be [aasm](https://github.com/aasm/aasm) formerly known as `acts_as_state_machine`.
 Btw.
 Who remembers [acts_as_hasselhoff](https://github.com/mariozig/acts_as_hasselhoff)? — ok, boomer.
 The _aasm_ does quite a lot when included into your `ActiveRecord` model — the question is do you really need all those things?

 <!-- more -->